 The power of storytelling from a cross-cultural perspective: fantasy, fairy tales and digital narratives and how they interpret and change our world.

 In this paper we examine the power of stories by looking at how they originate in particular cultural contexts and by examining the ways in which stories both interpret and transform our world.
-We will examine how different communities use particular types of stories and media (fairytales, comic storytelling, song writing, films, blogs) and how stories can give a voice to those who are disempowered.
-You will learn old and new forms of storytelling from multicultural and cross-cultural perspectives (with case studies from Asia, Latin America, Europe, Africa, Australasia), and you will craft your own "global" story.
+We will examine how different communities use particular types of stories and media (videos, blogs, fiction, documentary, folk tales, oral tales, theatrical performances, songs, animation, visual art) and how stories can give a voice to those who are disempowered.
+You will learn old and new forms of storytelling from multicultural and cross-cultural perspectives (with case studies from Aotearoa, the Pacific, Asia, Latin America, Europe, Africa), and you will craft your own "global" story.

 |Paper title||A World of Stories: Global Storytelling in the Digital Age|